JeremiahKaren/35percent.github.io/_posts/2016-11-30-draft-s106-contribs-totted-up.md

 subtitle: "Enter the subtitle of the blog post here"
 published: false
 ---
+Cllr Williams has claimed that the regeneration is paying for the new Elephant and Castle leisure centre.
+We show that this is not the case:
+/img/sundaytimes4thNov2016.pdf
+/img/sundaytimes4thNov2016.png

 ## S106 contributions
 Go through S106 agreements for Elephant & Castle and sum up the total S106 contributions for